liamoconnor87/VisitGotham/README.md

 Deployment
 ==========

-Github Pages was used to deploy this website.
-In order to do this you will need to take the following steps;
+GitHub Pages were used to deploy this website, in order to do this you will need to take the following steps;

 >1.
 Go to the GitHub repository.
 >![image](README_files/images/repo.png)